-Sr. No. On completion of this course, the students will be able to: CO1 Understand the working of an OS as a resource manager, file system manager, process manager, memory manager and I/O manager and methods used to implement the different parts of OS.
+Sr. On completion of this course, the students will be able to: No. CO1 Understand the working of an OS as a resource manager, file system manager, process manager, memory manager and I/O manager and methods used to implement the different parts of OS.
 CO2 Understand the main components of an OS & their functions.
 CO3 Describe the important computer system resources and the role of operating system in their management policies and algorithms.
 CO4 Evaluate the requirement for process synchronization and coordination handled by operating system.
-CO5 Learn to implement advance features of operating system in other various language(s).
+CO5 Implement advance features of operating system in other various language(s).

-SEM-6 GROUP-III: (COMPUTER APPLICATIONS & E-BUSINESS) BCG-632: E-Marketing
+GROUP-III: (COMPUTER APPLICATIONS & E-BUSINESS) BCG-632: E-Marketing